bitsgalore/bitsgalore.github.io/_posts/2024/2024-11-14-escape-from-the-phantom-of-the-pdf.md

 Thanks are due to Peter Wyatt (PDF Association) for his helpful comments in [this Github thread](https://github.com/openpreserve/jhove/issues/927).

 [^1]: Actually they refer to this as a "dual encoding", but this term is confusing because the octal escape sequences aren't really an "encoding" at all, but rather a part of the lexical definition of PDF literal string objects.
-See [this follow-ip comment by Peter Wyatt](https://github.com/openpreserve/jhove/issues/927#issuecomment-2466229030).
+See [this follow-up comment by Peter Wyatt](https://github.com/openpreserve/jhove/issues/927#issuecomment-2466229030).